-The Creation of the Cover for Sybil’s Garage No. 7
+The Creation of the Cover for Sybil’s Garage No. 7 September 23, 2010 – Posted in: Aberrant Normalcy, Sybil's Garage

 The creation of the cover for Sybil’s Garage is always one of the most difficult parts in creating the magazine.
 Since the second issue, every cover has been unique.
 I originally toyed with the idea of creating a photo collage in Photoshop — a kind of nigh-tech Steampunk fusion of machinery, ductwork, wiring, etc. And when it came time to produce the latest issue I decided I’d apply this idea to the cover.
 I had no idea if it was going to work at all, and my co-editors can tell you how much I stressed about it.